Does Medicare Cover Long-Term Care?

 - Hospice care including nursing care, prescription drugs, hospice aid and homemaker services

 Although Medicare covers long-term hospital care, you could face significant charges if you receive long-term care beyond three months.
-In 2018 under Medicare Part A, you only have $0 coinsurance for the first 60 days of each benefit period.
-For days 61-90 you pay $335 per day of each benefit period.
-For days 91 and beyond you pay $670 coinsurance per each “lifetime reserve day” after day 90 for each benefit period and you only have up to 60 days over your lifetime.
+In 2020 under Medicare Part A, you generally pay $0 coinsurance for the first 60 days of each benefit period, once you have paid your Part A deductible.
+For days 61-90, you pay $352 per day of each benefit period.
+For days 91 and beyond you pay $704 coinsurance per each “lifetime reserve day” after day 90 for each benefit period and you only have up to 60 days over your lifetime.
 Beyond the lifetime reserve days you pay all costs until a new benefit period begins.

-I’m happy to help.
-You can schedule a phone call or request an email by clicking one of the links below, or click the Compare Plans button to see a list of plan options in your area you may qualify for.
+Feel free to click the Compare Plans button to see a list of plan options in your area you may qualify for.